 All content created by your users will also be stored on disk.
 Carefully consider how data will be uploaded and created by your users and allocate disk space accordingly.
-If desired, you can change the location of where the portal stores its content after installing the software.
+Optionally, you can change the location of where the portal stores its content after installing the software.

 Temp space requirements

 By default, resources are extracted to the system /tmp directory.
 This directory must have read, write, and execute permissions enabled.
 If the required space is not available in the /tmp directory, the setup program will attempt to extract resources to the user's HOME directory.
 If the required space is not available in the user's HOME directory, the setup program will report an error indicating this problem.
 Optionally, you can specify an alternate temp location by setting the IATEMPDIR environment variable.

 On Linux systems, the ext3 file system limits the number of item subfolders to less than 32,000; this means your portal is limited to having no more than 32,000 items.
 No new items can be added to Portal for ArcGIS when this limit is reached.
 It is recommended that you update or move the installation directory to an ext4 or xfs file system that does not have this limitation.
 The file system must also be supported by the operating system provider.

 Note:The btrfs file system is supported only if adequate disk space is allocated for the metadata used by btrfs.
 Run the following command to confirm: btrfs filesystem df /

 File handle limits